-The subprime mortgage crisis of 2007 was characterized by an unusually large fraction of subprime mortgages originated in 2006 and 2007 becoming delinquent or in foreclosure only months later.
+The subprime mortgage crisis that started in 2007 was characterized by an unusually large fraction of subprime mortgages originated in 2006 and 2007 becoming delinquent or in foreclosure only months later.
 The crisis spurred massive media attention; many different explanations of the crisis have been proffered.
 The goal of this paper is to answer the question: "What do the data tell us about the possible causes of the crisis?"
-To this end we use a loan-level database containing information on about half of all U.S. subprime mortgages originated between 2001 and 2007.
+To this end we use a loan-level database containing information on about half of all subprime mortgages in the United States that originated between 2001 and 2007.